r4plh/videoEra/sound/sound-physics-and-perception-guide.md

 ### Pitch
 - How "high" or "low" a sound is (e.g., a shrill whistle vs. a deep rumble)
 - Determined by **Frequency**
-- High Frequency = Fast vibrations of the e-drum = High Pitch
+- High Frequency = Fast vibrations of the eardrum = High Pitch

 ### Loudness
 - How strong or weak a sound is
 - Determined by **Amplitude** (the wave's maximum displacement)
-- High Amplitude = A stronger pressure wave that moves the e-drum a larger distance = Loud Sound
+- High Amplitude = A stronger pressure wave that moves the eardrum a larger distance = Loud Sound

 > **Note**: A sound can be loud and low-pitched (like a foghorn) or quiet and high-pitched (like a whisper).
 The two properties are independent.